trucki-eu/Trucki2Shelly-Gateway/README.md

 Settings
 --------
-By opening the menu points Device, Sun1-3, Meter, ZEPC (Zero Export Controller) and MQTT you can configure the following settings:
+By opening the menu points Device, Sun1-3, , ZEPC (Zero Export Controller) and MQTT you can configure the following settings:

 **Device settings:**